Peaches Browning: Biography

 Peaches' notoriety gained her a career in vaudeville.
 She was managed by Marvin Welt (1883–1953), one of the first theatrical agents to demand a percentage of total ticket sales for some of his clients.

-Peaches remained legally married to Browning until his death from a brain hemorrhage, in 1934.
-She went on to have three more husbands.

-She slipped in her bathroom within her apartment at 423 East Fiftieth Street.
-She died at New York Hospital in Manhattan, New York City, on August 23, 1956, at age 46.
-She is buried in the Ferncliff Cemetery in Hartsdale, New York.
+She died at New York Hospital in Manhattan on August 23, 1956, at age 46, after slipping in the bathroom at her apartment.
+She was buried in the Ferncliff Cemetery in Hartsdale, New York.